softlayer/softlayer-python/docs/dev/cli.rst

 Accessing the API
 -----------------
-A SoftLayer client is stood up for every command and is available through `SoftLayer.CLI.environment.Environment.client`.
+A SoftLayer client is stood up for every command and is available through `softlayer.cli.environment.Environment.client`.
 The example below shows how to make a simple API call to the SoftLayer_Account::getObject.

 ::

-    from SoftLayer.CLI import environment
+    from softlayer.cli import environment

     import click